cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 : The SignerID.

 D
-: The commimtment hiding factor encoded as a serialized scalar.
+: The commimtment hiding factor encoded as a serialized group element.

 E
-: The commimtment blinding factor encoded as a serialized scalar.
+: The commimtment blinding factor encoded as a serialized group element.

 ### Round Two {#frost-round-two}